mudit2108/medium-crawler/README.md

-# Extract all the internal links of medium.com
+# Extract all internal links from medium.com

   The project is built in node.js therefore you need to set up node and npm on your machine.
   For an Ubuntu machine follow all the steps from this link https://www.digitalocean.com/community/tutorials/how-to-install-node-js-on-an-ubuntu-14-04-server